mnmly/sfpc-seesaw-arduino/README.md

-# balance-arduino-client
+# sfpc-seesaw-arduino

-  *The arduino client for the balance ball game project for SFPC final.*
+  *The arduino client for the seesaw project for SFPC final.*

   It will be responsible for recieving the tilt infomation from this app and reflecting the change on arduino's servo.

   Setting up the arduino is as simple as plugging servo to PIN 9.

+  Use in combination with [sfpc-seesaw](https://github.com/mnmly/sfpc-seesaw).

 ## Installation